Can Your Enneagram Change Over Time?

 People often confuse functioning at a different developmental level with changing their Enneagram type.
 As we mentioned, the Enneagram type, if determined properly, does not change, but you may learn different ways to cope with situations, people, and feelings, which may give off the impression your type has changed.

 In addition, the Enneagram theory states that each type can function at nine different levels of development.
 These nine levels are further broken down into three categories: healthy, average, and unhealthy.
+Moreover, understanding your Enneagram learning style can further enhance personal growth, as different types tend to absorb information and adapt to challenges in unique ways.

 If you are functioning at a healthy level, you are likely to exhibit all the most positive traits of your Enneagram type without particular effort.
 You feel at peace with yourself and have enough energy to pursue your aspirations.